msl-os-violet-ucd-s17/msl-clang-001/README.md

 ```
 ##File Structure and Usage
 The program will take in and read a textfile that is located in the same directory as the
-executable, for Clion this will be in the Cmake debug folder or where ever your working directory
+executable, for Clion this will be where ever your working directory
 is set to in your run configurations.
 The file itself should contain no newline characters, punctuations,
 or special characters, just letters and whitespaces on a single line.